msc-creative-computing/p-comp-week-1-labs-YunJungJang0609/Week4/README.md

 [![Making a motor with battery and magnet](img/Electric_Magnet.jpg)](https://youtu.be/_6ELPJQUE6c)

 I tried to create a motor using battery, magnet and copper wire.
-As I didn't have a big magnet, I tried to create a electric magnet using copper wire and small knife.
+As I didn't have a big magnet, I made a electric magnet using copper wire and small knife.
 I guess I need more powerful battery to make it spin.

+**** After a meeting with Phoenix, I realised that the metal part need to be perfectly balanced.

 ## Lab02 Hook up a servo